mitsutoshi/ftx-lending-bot/README.md

 e.g. both `USD` and `BTC`

 ```
-python main.py -c USD BTC
+python lending.py -c USD BTC
 ```

 It is encouraged to run regularly.
+This repository is using GitHub Actions to run script regularly.
+If you want to use Github Actions, Please refer `.github/workflows/lending.yml`.